Keristero/spritesheet-tool/readme.md

         - set other custom points
         - allow fine adjustment of origin bounds

+1. add custom points to exported data
+1. Add quick anchor point selection (relative to center, top, bottom, left, or right)
 1. add button to automatically import all frames from a sheet to the current animation state
 1. add button to automatically import all frames from ALL sheets
 1. make it pretty
 ### V1.3
-1. Add quick anchor point selection (relative to center, top, bottom, left, or right)
 1. Undo everything with ctrl+z!
 ### ...
 ### V999.9